yangliu28/swarm_robot_ros_sim/README.md

 # swarm_robot
-build a ROS environment for swarm robot simulation
+A swarm robot simulation for ROS Indigo to be used with Gazebo.

-## basics
+## What's inside

-physical simulation environment for inchbot, including modularized actuation, communication and sensing capabilities for each inchbot
+physical simulation environment for swarm robot like inchbot, including modularized actuation, communication and sensing capabilities for each inchbot

+## Test